-The Massachusetts Lions Eye Research Fund awarded $175,000 in grants to support four research projects at Schepens Eye Research Institute of Mass Eye and Ear.
+The Massachusetts Lions Eye Research Fund has awarded $700,000 in grants to support research projects led by the following faculty:

 - Corinna Bauer, PhD, will implement multi-modal neuroimaging methods to help uncover the potential mechanisms underlying increased visual processing delays observed in children with perinatal brain injury.